Skip to content

 Educational and Therapeutic Approaches

-Some various therapies and techniques can help individuals manage stuttering and improve their communication skills.
+Various therapies and techniques can help individuals manage stuttering and improve their communication skills.
 Here are some of the most common approaches:

 Speech Therapy